 What is a Target Persona?

-What exactly is a target persona?
+What is a target persona?
 They’re your ideal prospects and customers that you’re trying to attract with your inbound marketing efforts.
-It’s whom your entire inbound marketing strategy is focused toward.
+It’s whom your entire lead generation strategy is focused toward.
 Often confused with target audience, your target persona goes beyond demographics and psychographics and focuses more on your prospects’ and consumers’ needs, pain points, and buying process.
 When you understand their buying process and speak to their needs, you can engage with them through each phase until they’re ready to purchase.

-While the information you want to know will vary depending on the type of business you are and what industry you’re in, some of the core insights will be similar.
+While the information you want to know for your target persona will vary depending on the type of business you are and what industry you’re in, some of the core insights will be similar.
 Adele Revella, founder of The Buyer Persona Institute, has identified the “5 Rings of Buying Insight.”
 These serve as an excellent guide when you’re deciding what information is (and isn’t) necessary to know.

 - Priority Initiatives: What causes certain buyers to invest in solutions like yours, and what is different about buyers who are satisfied with the status quo?

-- Success Factors: What operational or personal results does your buyer persona expect to achieve by purchasing this solution?
+- Success Factors: What operational or personal results does your target persona expect to achieve by purchasing this solution?

 - Buyer's Journey: This insight reveals details about who and what impacts your buyer as they evaluate their options and select one.